-When agriculture is no longer viable, a large industrial park area should be developed north of Bunty Station Road and extending west of Section Line Road.
-There have been significant large industrial developments interested in tracts of 150 or more acres here, but the lack of loop roads around Delaware and lack of sanitary sewer have delayed development.
+When agriculture is no longer viable, a large Industrial Park area should be developed north of Bunty Station Road and extending west of Section Line Road.
+There have been significant large industrial developments interested in tracts of 150 or more acres here, but the lack of loop roads around Delaware and lack of sanitary sewer have limited development.

-Industrial development is especially desirable in the flight paths of Delaware airport, where residential development is discouraged.
-Federal Aviation Administration height restrictions must be considered for structures in the direct flight path.
+Industrial development is especially desirable where residential near Delaware airport, development is discouraged.
+Federal Aviation Administration height restrictions must considered for structures in the direct flight path.